The MSc Purchasing and Supply Chain Management course (French or English)

 PURCHASING PROCESS

-Purchasing plays a central role in a company’s operations and must address new challenges such as price pressure, globalization, outsourcing, multi-channel strategies, sustainability, and the constant need to evolve the company’s offerings.
-This critical function requires rigorous management and the use of advanced tools.
+Purchasing plays a central role in the company’s activities.
+Its management must address new challenges such as price pressure, internationalization, outsourcing, multi-channel dimension, sustainable development, and the ongoing need for businesses to evolve their offerings.
+It is a central, key function that requires rigorous mastery and the use of effective tools.

 INTERNATIONAL BUSINESS LAW